 The settings are made in the configurations file

-It can also be run as a server listening on a port (Using MIDI with UNIX):
+It can also be run as an ALSA server listening on a port (Using MIDI with UNIX):

 timidity -iAD -B2,8 -Os1l -s 44100

 The "-iAD" option runs it as a Daemon process in the background as an

 ALSA sequencer client.
 The "-B2,8" option selects the number of buffer